Aniket-Mishra/2AMC15_Intelligence_Challenge/README.md

 Welcome to Data Intelligence Challenge-2AMC15!
 This is the repository containing the challenge environment code.

+# NOTE: There is a new README file called AdditionalREADME, please see this file to find how to run train.py and run_experiments.py

 ## Quickstart

 1. Create a virtual environment for this course with Python >= 3.10.
 Using conda, you can do: `conda create -n dic2025 python=3.11`.
 Use `conda activate dic2025` to activate it `conda deactivate` to deactivate it.